A letter to a younger me

 I am not telling you to turn on the spam mode and start sharing your work everywhere.
 Don't spam, this can cause the opposite effect.
 Think about this in a more organic way.
 Be active on social media, and make sure you choose the most accurate social media regarding your content.
 When sharing about projects, or past experiences, make sure you say something unique, particular, or meaningful.
 Don’t copy things from the internet.

 Make the conclusions as personal as possible.
 Focus on real work experiences, ask family and friends about how you can help them, and build something for them.
 And after all, share your learnings and conclusions about the process.

 There is a nice episode of my favorite podcast that really goes into the details about self-promotion.

 Build a CV that stands out YOUR experience

 From every past experience, share your learning and takeaways from every job, not only what was your role.
-Focus on expectations, roles and labels meant something different in every place that I worked.
+Focus on expectations, roles, and labels meant something different in every place where I worked.
 Look at the article from Sarah Drasner about how to write a resume https://css-tricks.com/advice-for-writing-a-technical-resume/

 Try not to focus on the money only

 Money is important, and most probably the main reason we all get into this, but at the beginning of our career prioritizing getting experience over trying to get into the best-paying company in the market, can be a good exercise.